- 1 cup ground pecans

 - 6 boneless skinless chicken breast halves (4 ounces each)

 - In a shallow bowl, combine the pecans, sesame seeds if desired, paprika, salt and pepper.
 Place flour and buttermilk in separate bowls.
 Coat chicken with flour, dip in buttermilk, then coat with pecan mixture.

-- Place in a greased 13-in. x 9-in. baking dish.
+- Place in a greased 13x9-in. baking dish.
 Drizzle with butter.
 Top each with three pecan halves.
-Bake, uncovered, at 375° for 30-35 minutes or until juices run clear.
+Bake, uncovered, at 375° for 30-35 minutes or until a thermometer reads 170°.
 Yield: 6 servings.

 Reviews forButtermilk Pecan Chicken

 "Delicious.
 I didn't have the sesame seeds, so I had to omit them.
 I did not put the pecans on top.
 I will make this again.
 Thanks for the great recipe."

 "Don't leave out the sesame seeds.
 Dr Bernard Jensen says sesame seeds are the champion of seeds.
 According to whfoods.org, 'Not only are sesame seeds an excellent source of copper and a very good source of manganese, but they are also a good source of calcium, magnesium, iron, phosphorus, vitamin B1, zinc, molybdenum, selenium, and dietary fiber.
 In addition to these important nutrients, sesame seeds contain two unique substances: sesamin and sesamolin.
 Both of these substances belong to a group of special beneficial fibers called lignans, and have been shown to have a cholesterol-lowering effect in humans, and to prevent high blood pressure and increase vitamin E supplies in animals.
 Sesamin has also been found to protect the liver from oxidative damage.'"